DOAJ/doaj/cms/pages/docs/faq.md

 You can download our metadata about your journal by [downloading our CSV](https://doaj.org/csv).

 You can download your article metadata by [using our API](https://doaj.org/docs/api/) or by using our [public data dump service](/docs/public-data-dump/).

+## Using a CSV file to update your journal metadata

+If you received a CSV file from us, please complete it as soon as possible.
+The file sent to you contains a cover sheet with instructions.

+Before you send us the file, you will need to [validate it](/publisher/journal-csv) first.
+Some changes will cause the validation to fail:

+- don't save the file in any format other than CSV
+- don't change an ISSN or the Title of a journal.
+To do this, contact [Help Desk](mailto:helpdesk@doaj.org).
+- don't add a new journal to the file.
+To do this, [submit a new application](/apply/).
+- don't change the title of a column
+- don't include anything in the column other than what is required

+Deleting a journal from the file will mean no update happens; it will not remove a journal from your account.
+To do this, contact [Help Desk](mailto:helpdesk@doaj.org).

+### Validating your file

+Before emailing your file to us, you will need to validate it.
+Do this in your Publisher Dashboard on the 'Validate your Journal' CSV tab.
+If you do not see the tab, contact [Help Desk](mailto:helpdesk@doaj.org).